yada-yoda/discord-rss-fetcher/wrapper/README.md

 The purpose of this is to act as a shell for other bot modules, so that a single bot user account can be used for a multi-function bot.

 ## Setup
-- Fork/clone/merge this repo into a new one
+- Clone this as a submodule/subtree/subrepo into another repo as "wrapper" (or a folder name of your choice)
+- Use *app/index.js* as your bot entry point, or change the reference in this index.js
 - `npm install --save discord.io`
 - `npm shrinkwrap --dev`
 - `shrinkpack .`